-- I. First-Time Freshmen: High school graduates who have not previously attended a college or university. - II.
-Transfer Students: Students who have attended one or more accredited colleges or universities and now seek to continue their studies at Catawba. - III.
+- First-Time College Students: High school graduates who have not previously attended a college or university. - II.
+Transfer Students: Students who have attended one or more accredited colleges or universities and now seek to continue their studies at Catawba.
+Course work taken during the summer immediately following graduation from high school will be recorded on the student's transcript as transfer work, but will not cause the student to be classified as a transfer student.
+These students will not lose eligibility for any first year student aid. - III.
 Re-Entering Students: Students who have previously attended Catawba College without completing their degree and without having attended any other accredited college or university since leaving Catawba. - IV.
 Transient Students: Full-time college students enrolled at other institutions of higher learning who are seeking to take up to one semester of work at Catawba, but will be retuning to their "home" institutions. - V. Post-Baccalaureate Students: Baccalaureate Degree recipients seeking to take additional college courses. - VI.
 Graduate Students: College graduates seeking to obtain a Master's of Education degree. - VII.
-Lifelong Learning Students: Adults, at least 21 years of age, who have obtained a high school diploma or a General Education Development (G.E.D.) certificate.
-Catawba's program for Lifelong Learning is designed for adults, at least 21 years of age, who would like to earn a college degree in the evening or who would like to take courses for professional or personal development.
-Students admitted to the degree program can earn a Bachelor of Business Administration degree in one or more of the following majors:
+Evening Students: Adults, at least 21 years of age, who have obtained a high school diploma or a

-Business Management, Information Systems, Administration of Justice.
+General Education Development (G.E.D.) certificate.
+Catawba's Evening Program is designed for adults, at least 21 years of age, who would like to earn a college degree in the evening or who would like to take courses for professional or personal development.
+Two undergraduate degree programs are offered: the Bachelor of Business Administration; and the Bachelor of Arts in Education (Birth-Kindergarten).
 Courses are generally offered in a four-week block format of nine class meetings (eight weeknights and one Saturday morning).
 Both Fall and Spring semesters have four blocks each, and students may enroll in one course per block.
 The summer term consists of two additional blocks.
-By attending year-round, Lifelong Learning students can earn at least 30 semester hours each year, and complete the BBA degree in four years.
-Online courses are offered through the Center for Lifelong Learning.
-For general application criteria, please refer to the "How to Apply as a Lifelong Learning Student" information found earlier in the Admissions Section.
+By attending year-round, evening students can earn at least 30 semester hours each year, and complete the degree in four years.
+For general application criteria, please refer to the "How to Apply as a Evening Student" information found earlier in the Admissions Section.
 Credit previously earned at other accredited colleges and universities will be accepted according to the "Transfer of Credit" policy found in the Academic Policies, Procedures and Terminology section of this catalog.